 To put together this list of the best checking accounts, we analyzed dozens of offerings from banks, credit unions, and financial technology companies.
 You can open a checking account at almost any financial institution, but you can’t open an excellent checking account anywhere.
 Here are the criteria we used to evaluate each account:

-We would never feature banking accounts not covered by FDIC or NCUA insurance.
-To make our list, a checking account must be Federal Deposit Insurance Corporation (FDIC) or National Credit Union Administration (NCUA) insured in the case of credit unions.
+We would never feature banking accounts not covered by FDIC or NCUA insurance among our recommendations.
+To make our list, a checking account must be insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA) for credit unions.
+Check out how FinanceBuzz rates deposit accounts for more details about our research methodology when assigning star ratings to these products.

 Bottom line